aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 This means that the software development team did not fight hard enough.

 ## Part II.
 Starting with the bricks: programming paradigms

+### Chapter 3.
+Paradigm overview

+No content.

+#### Structured programming

+No content.

+#### Object-oriented programming

+No content.

+#### Functional programming

+No content.

+#### Food for thought

+Each of the paradigms removes capabilities from the programmer.
+None of them adds new capabilities.
+Each imposes extra discipline.
+The paradigms tell us what not to do, more than what to do.